Odysseys

 Plans correctly, then stops

-Generates long, detailed plans that correctly identify which pages to visit, then terminates with an empty action after only a few steps — sometimes without any browser interaction at all.
+Generates long, detailed plans that correctly identify which pages to visit, then terminates with an empty action after only a few steps, sometimes without any browser interaction at all.

 4 / 7 zero-score tasks.

 Both models share a common failure mode on especially broad tasks with many parallel subtasks.
-Tasks that require visiting 10 to 30 venues — like planning a trip to every MLB stadium — often leave both models stuck in the first phase, collecting schedules, without progressing to flights, hotels, or final compilation.
+Tasks that require visiting 10 to 30 venues, such as planning a trip to every MLB stadium, often cause both models to become stuck in the first phase, such as collecting schedules, without progressing to flight search, hotel selection, or document compilation.
 All such tasks receive zero scores from both models.
+This suggests that current agents struggle not only with long sequential horizons but also with high-fanout task structure in which effort must be allocated across many related subtasks, a direction for which models would likely benefit from sub-agents or a multi-agent setup.

 4.4 · Surprising capabilities

-We observed GPT-5.4 using an unprompted strategy for bulk spreadsheet entry.
-Rather than pasting cell contents directly, it encodes the full table as a base64 string inside its Python action, decodes it at runtime, and pastes the result through the clipboard so tab and newline delimiters are preserved.
-We see this in 8 runs.
+Both GPT-5.4 and Opus 4.6 exhibit behaviors that are notably sophisticated.
+GPT-5.4 in particular develops several strategies that repurpose browser and system primitives for information extraction.
+We observe it using an unprompted strategy for bulk spreadsheet entry.
+Rather than pasting cell contents directly, it encodes full tables as base64 strings inside its Python action, decodes them at runtime, and pastes the result through the clipboard so that tab and newline delimiters are preserved (Figure 7).
+We observe this behavior in 8 runs.

 Base64 paste trajectory

-Figure.
+Figure 7.
 After researching 10 surgeon profiles, GPT-5.4 encoded the entire data table as a base64 string inside the Python action, then decoded it at runtime with pyperclip.copy(_text); pyautogui.hotkey('ctrl', 'v').
 This preserves exact tab and newline characters and populates the spreadsheet in a single paste with the correct column mapping.

 View source trajectory